bizunionchain/pango/README.md

 Run the build.

-When it terminates with an output along the lines of "Segmentation fault (core dumped)", there should be a core dump file in the same directory as pangod.
+When it terminates with an output along the lines of "Segmentation fault (core dumped)", there should be a core dump file in the same directory as pangolind.

 You can now analyse this core dump with `gdb` as follows:

-`gdb /path/to/pangod /path/to/dumpfile`
+`gdb /path/to/pangolind /path/to/dumpfile`

 Print the stack trace with `bt`

 * To run pango within gdb:

-Type `gdb /path/to/pangod`
+Type `gdb /path/to/pangolind`

 Pass command-line options with `--args` followed by the relevant arguments

-Type `run` to run pangod
+Type `run` to run pangolind

 ## Analysing Memory Corruption

 We use the tool `valgrind` for this.

-Run with `valgrind /path/to/pangod`.
+Run with `valgrind /path/to/pangolind`.
 It will be slow.

 ## LMDB